BothinaElhaw/Track-Quest/README.md

 Whether you're completely new or unsure where to start, Track Quest gives you personalized guidance and a clear roadmap to follow.

+🧩 Page Structure Overview:

+- Home Page:
+  Displays the project name Track Quest, a brief description, a list of available tech tracks, and a Start Quiz button Users can start the quiz via the Start
+  Quiz button or directly select a track from the list to view its roadmap.

+ - Quiz Page:
+   Contains 20 detailed multiple-choice questions focused on the user's interests, skills, and understanding in tech fields.
+Upon submission, it analyzes answers and suggests the most suitable learning track tailored to the user's profile.

+- Roadmap Page:
+  Presents a step-by-step dynamic roadmap for the chosen track, whether selected directly or via quiz results.
+Each step is collapsible to reveal more details and includes a Mark as Done button to track progress.
+User progress is saved for returning visits.
+  A Back to Home button allows users to restart the quiz or pick another track.

 🧩 How It Works

 1. 🎯 Take the Quiz